developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - ***Turn Output Power ON*** causes the Output Power for a specified Port to be turned on.

-When this Managed Configuration is specified, the additional Managed Configuration **Power Configuration - Port Select** must also be specified to identify the Port for which Output Power will be controlled.
+When this Managed Configuration is specified, the additional Managed Configuration **Power Configuration - Port Select** must also be specified to identify the Port for which Output Power is controlled.

 ### Power Configuration - Port Select

-This Managed Configuration allows an Administrator using an EMM to specify the Port for which an Action to control the Output Power on the device will be applied, and should be specified if and only if the Managed Configuration **Power Configuration - Port Action** is specified.
+This Managed Configuration allows an Administrator using an EMM to specify the Port for which an Action to control the Output Power on the device is applied, and should be specified if and only if the Managed Configuration **Power Configuration - Port Action** is specified.

 The value of this Managed Configuration specifies one of the following Action values

-- ***Serial Port 1*** selects the First device Serial Port as the Port for which the Output Power will be turned on or off.
+- ***Serial Port 1*** selects the First device Serial Port as the Port for which the Output Power is turned on or off.

-- ***Serial Port 2*** selects the Second device Serial Port as the Port for which the Output Power will be turned on or off.
+- ***Serial Port 2*** selects the Second device Serial Port as the Port for which the Output Power is turned on or off.

-- ***USB Port 2*** selects the Second device USB Port as the Port for which the Output Power will be turned on or off.
+- ***USB Port 2*** selects the Second device USB Port as the Port for which the Output Power is turned on or off.

 ### Power Configuration - Auto Power Control

-This Managed Configuration allows an Administrator using an EMM to to control whether device power will be automatically controlled.
+This Managed Configuration allows an Administrator using an EMM to to control whether device power is automatically controlled.

 The value of this Managed Configuration specifies one of the following values